-- X. Cheng is with Mathematical and Statistical Methods Group (Biometris), Department of Plant Science, Wageningen University & Research, 6700 AA Wageningen, The Netherlands. xiaodong.cheng@wur.nl - S. Shi is with the Delft Center for Systems and Control, Delft University of Technology, The Netherlands. s.shi-3@tudelft.nl - I. Lestas is with the Control Group, Department of Engineering, University of Cambridge, CB2 1PZ, United Kingdom. icl20@cam.ac.uk - P. M. J. Van den Hof are with the Control Systems Group, Department of Electrical Engineering, Eindhoven University of Technology, 5600 MB Eindhoven, The Netherlands.
-P.M.J.vandenhof@tue.nl the conditions required to identify the dynamics of an entire network or a subnetwork [3], [6], [13], [26], [30], [31], [33]?
+X. Cheng is with Mathematical and Statistical Methods Group (Biometris), Department of Plant Science, Wageningen University & Research, 6700 AA Wageningen, The Netherlands. xiaodong.cheng@wur.nl

+S. Shi is with with the Department of Chemical Engineering, Massachusetts Institute of Technology, Cambridge, United States slshi@mit.edu

+I. Lestas is with the Control Group, Department of Engineering, University of Cambridge, CB2 1PZ, United Kingdom. icl20@cam.ac.uk

+P. M. J. Van den Hof is with the Control Systems Group, Department of Electrical Engineering, Eindhoven University of Technology, 5600 MB Eindhoven, The Netherlands.
+P.M.J.vandenhof@tue.nl causal dependencies among the signals, typically represented by proper transfer functions (modules), are considered as directed edges.

+Different data-driven modeling problems can be formulated in such a framework.
+For example, how to detect the topology of a network from measurement data [22], [8], [23], [40], [29]?
+How to consistently estimate selected local dynamics within a network [33], [10], [12], [24], [27], [37], [30]?
+What are the conditions required to identify the dynamics of an entire network or a subnetwork [36], [3], [38], [15], [35], [6], [31]?
 In this paper, we focus on the last problem, where identifiability of a full network based on a subset of external excitation signals and measured vertex signals is of particular interest.
 This concept plays a key role in data-driven modeling of dynamic networks, as it essentially reflects if we are able to acquire a unique network model on the basis of measurement data.
-In the literature, there are two classes of network identifiability, namely, global identifiability [30], [33] that requires all the models in the set to be distinguishable, and generic identifiability [2], [3], [13], [34], which means that almost all models in the considered model set can be distinguished.
-Recently, the concept of local generic identifiability has been introduced in [14], [15], which can be viewed as a notion that is weaker than generic identifiability.
+In the literature, there are two classes of network identifiability, namely, global identifiability [35], [38] that requires all the models in the set to be distinguishable, and generic identifiability [3], [15], [39], [2], which means that almost all models in the considered model set can be distinguished.
+Recently, the concept of local generic identifiability has been introduced in [16], [17], which can be viewed as a notion that is weaker than generic identifiability.